-Quotes from political activist Angela Davis are being widely shared on social media in the wake of George Floyd’s death, but her work stretches much further than the confines of Instagram.
+Quotes from political activist Angela Davis are widely shared on social media, but her work stretches much further than the confines of Instagram.
 Through a series of essays, interviews and speeches, Freedom Is a Constant Struggle highlights the connections between struggles against state violence and oppression throughout history and the world.
 Published in 2016, the book covers everything from the Black Freedom Movement to the South African anti-Apartheid movement, examining issues of civil rights, racism and feminism.

 The Lonely Londoners by Sam Selvon